Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 let mut vec = Vec::with_capacity(100);
 ```

 By providing an initial capacity that matches or exceeds your expected number of elements, you can reduce or eliminate reallocations during runtime.
-This type of optimization also works with data structures that reallocate memory, such as `String` and `HashMap`.
+This type of optimization also works with data structures that reallocate memory, such as `String`s, `HashMap`s, etc:

-For example, if you know that you will be adding 100 elements to a `Vec`, you can use the `with_capacity` method to preallocate the necessary memory:

 ```rust
 let mut vec = Vec::with_capacity(100);